-6.3.6Food intake: daily food availability
+5.3.6Food intake: limitation by food availability

-The food intake of each fish can be limited by the total amount of drift (driftDailyCellTotal, g/d) and search (searchDailyCellTotal, g/d) food available each day in its cell.
-These daily food availability values are a function of the fish's feeding time (feedTime, h; Section 6.3.2) because food produced during non-feeding hours cannot be considered available to the fish.
-The daily food availability rates are calculated from the hourly food availability rates described in Section 5.2.6.2.
-The hourly availability rates are the rate at food is produced in the cell, minus food consumption by larger fish.
+The hourly food intake rate of each fish can be limited by the amount of drift (driftHourlyCellAvail, g/h) and search (searchHourlyCellAvail, g/h) food available in its cell.
+These hourly food availability rates are the rate at which food is produced in the cell, minus food consumption by larger fish (Section 4.2.4.2).
 Therefore, hierarchical competition for food is implemented via the food availability rates.
-Daily food availability for a fish is determined as:
+If an hourly food intake rate determined by a fish during feeding simulations (Sections 5.3.3, 5.3.4) exceeds the corresponding (drift, search) food availability rate, it is reduced to that availability rate.